lambdacubed/genetic-algorithm/README.txt

 INITIALIZATION SETTINGS
-Change the default running values in genetic_algorithm.ini
+Change the default values of the genetic algorithm in genetic_algorithm.ini

 DATA ACQUISITION SETTINGS